greg-clarity/mysql-data-anonymizer/README.md

     // Specify a primary key of the table.
 An array should be passed in for composite key.
     $table->primary('id');

-    // Add a global filter to the queries.
+    // Set a global filter to the queries.
     // Only string is accepted so you need to write down the complete WHERE statement here.
     $table->globalWhere('email4 != email5 AND id != 10');